Portrait of Francesco d'Este: Provenance and attribution

 The painting was in the possession of Sir Audley Neeld of Chippenham until sold to R. Langton Douglas in 1909.
 It passed through the collection of Edgar Speyer before it was donated to the Metropolitan Museum of Art by Michael Friedsam in 1931.

 The authorship of van der Weyden has never been seriously contested since the late 19th century, although d'Este was not established as the sitter until 1939.
 The panel displays many of the typical characteristics of male portraits painted around the time of his visit to England, including the plain, shallow backdrop, the three-quarters view, the slightly pious middle gaze, and the focus on the sitter's thin and delicate hands.
-The work is exemplary of van der Weydens handling of paint, and its choice and richness of colour marked as one of his c 1460 male portraits completed during his visit to Italy, in the opinion of many art historians, perhaps his finest.
+The work is exemplary of van der Weyden's handling of paint, and its choice and richness of colour are marked as one of his c 1460 male portraits completed during his visit to Italy, in the opinion of many art historians, perhaps his finest.